 Lone Mountain Ranch is a destination where guests disconnect from the world, while connecting with others through unforgettable adventures in a spectacular environment.

-Lone Mountain Ranch was originally homesteaded by Clarence Lytle in 1915, as a working cattle, horse and hay cutting ranch.
+Lone Mountain Ranch was first homesteaded by Clarence Lytle in 1915 as a working cattle ranch.
 Clarence, his brother, William, and Eugene Crail (who homesteaded 960 acres in today’s Big Sky Meadow Village) built many of the original structures on the ranch including the cabin (today, it is our Meadowlark guest cabin), barns, corrals and fence lines.

 In 1926, Clarence sold the Ranch to Chicago papermill tycoon, J. Fred Butler who was interested in the scenic beauty of the homestead as a family vacation spot.
 His wife, Lillie and their daughter and son-in-law, Florence and Don Kilbourne, had many of the existing cabins built, sparing no expense.
 In the following months, the Butlers and Kilbournes spent an estimated $110,000 on improving their new vacation ranch.
 J. Fred also purchased an additional 11 sections adjacent to the homestead.
 During this time, the Ranch was known as the B-K Ranch.